emilyjryan/language-quiz-game/README.md

 - On 'instructions' click, render instruction page with directions in the canvas
 - on 'play' click, render new canvas with 'guess' button
 - Render 1 phrase at a time to appear on the screen, from a fixed list of 10 phrases, with the English translation below
-- Render 3 buttons with 3 different language option choices for user to choose from
+- Render a free type input bar with a submit button for user to type in a language and submit their guess.
-- User clicks correct language that matches phrase --> render 'correct' screen and add 1 point, render 'next' button
+- User types in correct language that matches phrase --> render 'correct' screen and add 1 point, render 'next' button
 - User clicks incorrect language --> render 'unlucky' screen and show current score, render 'next' button
 - Game ends after the 10 phrases have been clicked through
 - End screen rendered with ending score, and two buttons for 'try again' and 'instructions'

 ## Stretch Goals:
-- Input box for users to free type their language guess
+- Three language options appear with each new phrase for the user to guess from, one is correct and the other two are randomly generated.
 - Add more phrases and incorporate a timer to see how many points a player can get within a specific timeframe
 - Keep track of high scores so player can play against his best score
 - Each phrases will be floating down slowly in the canvas and player must type in language before they reach the bottom edge, or else it counts as a loss.